 Hood Ballroom

 For decades our education system has focused on kids getting the right “answer.”
 Raise your hand.
 Fill in the blank.
 Take the test.
 But how much energy have we spent teaching students to ask the right questions?
 And isn’t it the questioning and subsequent process of seeking information where TRUE learning occurs?
-In this session we’ll leverage digital tools to promote curiosity and showcase how to use them as vehicles for engagement, information accelerators and connectors to others around the world.
-Targets: Asking questions in a digital text, multimedia resources for K-8 learners.

 In this session we’ll explore the #ReadWoke movement, upack what it means to be a #wokelibrarian, discover tools for creating inclusive library collections and share instructional strategies for getting kids of all ages excited about reading #woke!